cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 Stack trace addresses can be used to bypass address space layout randomization (ASLR).
 {{< /caution >}}

-Once loaded, events created from this policy will contain a new `kernel_stack_trace` field on the `process_kprobe` event with an output similar to:
+Once loaded, events created from these policies will contain a `kernel_stack_trace` or `user_stack_trace` field on the corresponding event with an output similar to:

 ```
 {